Dental Practice Management

-Our mission is to provide our clients with proven, lasting practice management tools and customized, sterling implementation, to build a thriving practice, and truly increase their quality of life.ATTEND A PRACTICE MANAGEMENT SEMINAR
+Our mission is to provide our clients with proven, lasting dental practice management tools and customized, Sterling implementation, to build a thriving practice, and truly increase their quality of life.ATTEND A PRACTICE MANAGEMENT SEMINAR

 After graduating from the University of Minnesota’s School of Dentistry in 1986, I opened my own dental practice.
 For five stressful years, I worked long hours, dealt with staff upsets and made too little money to show for my troubles.
 I had no time to spend with my wife and kids and no life of my own.
 Fed up, I wanted out.